The 2.3 GHz continuum survey of the GEM project

 \subsection{RFI and ground contamination removal}

-Both maps in Fig.~\ref{Fig8} show several bright spots due to man-made interference (RFI), whose excission was accomplished by means of a low-pass filter during a 4-step iteration process aimed to remove the ground striping.
+The two maps in Fig.~\ref{Fig8} show several bright spots due to man-made interference (RFI), whose excision was accomplished by means of a low-pass filter during a four-step iteration process aimed at removing the ground striping.
 In the Colombia map there is also the sinusoidal streak left by an artificial satellite, whose transmissions highlight portions of the contaminating track.
-To remove this type of RFI, a tedious monitoring of the survey time slots was conducted and the affected time slots were deprived of observations found within the perimeter of the satellite streak.
+To remove this type of RFI, a tedious monitoring of the survey time slots was conducted and the affected time slots were cleaned of observations found within the perimeter of the satellite streak.